aaaaaa123456789/ptdump/README.md

 Use `make` to build the binary.
 Once built, `ptdump -h` will show usage instructions.
 (`make debug` and `make clean` will also behave as expected.)

+The version number will be set to the date of the last commit at the time of building.
+To set it to some other date, set the `BUILD_DATE` environment variable to any ISO 8601 date.
+(For example, pass `BUILD_DATE=1970-01-01` as an argument to `make`.)